oboberg/cadence_hackathon/docs/opsim.rst

 A new feature based configuration
 ---------------------------------
 For the ``feature based scheduler`` we will edit the file ``~/my_repos/scheduler_config/config_run/feature_scheduler.py``.
-If you are doing this from the inside the container edit with ``vi`` using the following, or edit it on your local host.
+If you are doing this from the inside the container edit with ``vi``, use the following, or edit it on your local host.

 .. code-block:: bash

     (lsst-scipipe-fcd27eb) [opsim@9d54f5d124e1 scheduler_config]$ vi ~/my_repos/scheduler_config/config_run/feature_scheduler.py

-For this example we will remove the deep drilling fields, the pairs survey, and we wont take any observations in the ``r filter``.
+For this example we will remove the deep drilling fields, the pairs survey, and we won't take any observations in the ``r filter``.
 Edit the file to look like this and save.

 .. code-block:: python